mi2rl/DONT/README.md

 # Do Not Touch Your Face (DNTYF)

-DNTYF is MI2RL's software system to prevent spreading SARS-CoV-2
+DNTYF is MI2RL's software system to prevent SARS-CoV-2

 ### Ver.0.2 Release !